 Close enough to the city-centre to be easily accessible (10-15 minutes by DART), it’s also far enough out of town that the pace slows down a little.
 Sandymount is the cutest village in Dublin, set around a small, grassy square overlooked by bars with outdoor tables, plenty of restaurants, and one of my go-to Gastropubs: Mulligan’s of Sandymount.

 Mulligan’s has everything a great local should have.
 Friendly staff, a cool, classic interior, interesting beers on tap and incredible food that goes beyond usual pub fare (Mulligan’s and their chef were nominated for the 2016 Irish Restaurant Awards).
 There’s a big emphasis on seafood and steak, and everything comes with work-of-art presentation.

-To walk off all that food, I recommend hitting the glistening Sandymount Strand, or walking along the Great South Wall to Poolbeg Lighthouse afterwards (check the Poolbeg Lighthouse article).
+To walk off all that food, I recommend hitting the glistening Sandymount Strand, or walking along the Great South Wall to Poolbeg Lighthouse afterwards.
 It’s my perfect day!